 1. All Cup Competition entry fees shall be determined by the Council.

-Clubs taking part in second team competitions must include in their list at least TWELVE players, approved by the Council, who shall be deemed to be starred players.
+b) Clubs taking part in second team competitions must include in their list at least TWELVE players, approved by the Council, who shall be deemed to be starred players and shall not be eligible to play in 'B' or 'C' team matches.
+Clubs with 'C' teams shall star an additional TWELVE players who shall not be eligible to play in any 'C' team matches.
 A fine of £5.00 will be imposed on clubs not complying with this rule.

-Additional registrations, with their BCGBA Registration Numbers, will be accepted at any time however all players must be registered before 1st July in order to be eligible to compete for their Club in the Semi-Final and Final in any Association cup competition.
-Any transgression of this rule will result in the game being awarded to their opponent in the second game played 21 - Nil.
+c) Additional registrations, with their BCGBA Registration Numbers, will be accepted at any time however all players must be registered before 1st July in order to be eligible to compete for their Club in the Semi-Final and Final in any Association cup competition.
+Any transgression of this rule will result in the game being awarded to their opponent.

 3. Any club which does not desire to be drawn in the competitions shall give written notice before March 15th.
 Failure to comply with this rule leaves the club liable to competition fees

 4. No club shall be allowed to register a player who has failed to fulfill all his obligations to any club affiliated to this or any other Association or League, and no club which has failed to fulfill its obligations to its own Association or League shall be eligible to take part in any competition organised by this or any other Association.

 5. a) All Association Cup Competitions shall be under the control of the Council.
 Here again, decisions by the Council shall be final and appeals will not be considered.
 The said Committee shall decide the venue of every match played.
 In the earlier rounds, the club on whose green the match is played shall appoint a competent person to ensure that the green and facilities are open and all necessary equipment made available.
 Failure to carry out these requirements shall result in a fine of £10.00.